-- On-premise data centres are great for latency-sensitive workloads or to address privacy or data security concerns, but compared to other services from public cloud and SaaS providers, that’s where the differentiation ends.
+- On-premise data centers are great for latency-sensitive workloads or to address privacy or data security concerns, but compared to other services from public cloud and SaaS providers, that’s where the differentiation ends.

-- Colocation is using another data centre provider’s space and power.
+- Colocation is using another data center provider’s space and power.
 This is good for legacy applications not ready for refactoring to run in the public cloud.

 - Managed hosting is the same as colocation.
 It’s good for legacy applications that aren’t ready for refactoring.
 However, if any of these services are undifferentiated and could be replaced with SaaS tools, you should consider moving them to SaaS instead.

 - Public cloud offers highly innovative services with scalable and elastic infrastructure that allows you to scale both horizontally and vertically depending on your workload’s needs.
-However, it can be costly to lift and shift an application from a virtual environment to the public cloud, so be sure to optimise that workload for public cloud services.
-Steady-state workloads have the potential to be more costly in the public cloud.
-If you move steady-state workloads to the public cloud, make sure you take advantage of all the cost-saving services, like reserved instances or the spot market, and that your application takes advantage of higher level PaaS services only offered in the public cloud.
+However, it can be costly to lift and shift an application from a virtual environment to the public cloud, so be sure to optimize that workload for public cloud services.
+Steady state workloads have the potential to be more costly in the public cloud.
+If you move steady state workloads to the public cloud, make sure you take advantage of all the cost-saving services, like reserved instances or the spot market, and that your application takes advantage of higher level PaaS services only offered in the public cloud.